Send newsletter, marketing campaign, product updates, offers, etc., using SendGrid, Mailgun, and Mandrill transactional email from OneSignal.

 - Delivery statistics

 - Conversion stats include how many reported as a scam or unsubscribed

 You can filter the report by the last 2/30 minutes, 24 hours, and five days.

 Email features are relatively new, so they got some limitations for now.
-Some of them which I noticed are:
+Some of them that I noticed are:

 - No widget to collect email directly from your site

-- No option to sync email list with WordPress or a third-party platform
+- No option to sync the email list with WordPress or a third-party platform

 I hope OneSignal works on these missing features to provide an all-in-one email marketing solution at an affordable cost.

 Overall, OneSignal looks promising.
-It is free, so give a try to see how it goes.
+It is free, so try it to see how it goes.

-Another alternative option would be Sendy – a self-hosted email software which you can install on your server to send email through AWS SES.
+Another alternative option would be Sendy – a self-hosted email software that you can install on your server to send email through AWS SES.